uw-ssec/osp-nce/README.md

 To get started with UW-GRACE, you first need to install Docker.

-On Mac OS, go to the terminal and run:
+On Mac OS, open the Terminal and run:
 `brew install docker`

 (Note: if you encounter errors running the commands below, you may also need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/))